 It so happens that these trees were “toasted” by extreme cold rather than extreme heat.
 But the principles are all the same.

 These young avocado trees were very healthy before the cold damage, and they recovered even though almost every leaf of every tree was lost.
 Here’s how: all exposed branches were painted, and water was given judiciously.
 If a tree has no leaves, it uses very little water.
-If you continue to give it a lot of water, as you had before, then its roots will rot.
+If you continue to give it a lot of water, as if it had a full, healthy canopy, then its roots will rot.
 Therefore, until the tree has grown back a full canopy, you must be cautious about only watering it once the soil has dried somewhat.

 On the other hand, if a young tree went into severe heat already in marginal health and got toasted, it’s probably better to save the effort and buy a new, healthy tree to replace it.
 I’ve tried to coddle sickly young avocado trees many times and found it rarely worth the work.